petercz1/video_reformatter/README.md

 Sooooo, to fix this I did the following:

 1. researched the web for my phone and 'IR Blaster' - it has it.
 Whoop!
-2. downloaded a couple of remote control apps (mi and )
+2. downloaded a couple of remote control apps (mi and sure )

 I've done a (little) bit of research and the state of my knowledge is as follows: